 - Expect it to be busy.
 Remember this is Sri Lanka’s most visited historical site.

-- Bring water, you will sweat and there’s no place to buy it once you’ve started hiking up, until you’re at the bottom again.
+- Bring water, you will sweat and there’s no place to buy it once you’ve started hiking up until you’re at the bottom again.

 - Anyone in reasonably good shape can reach the top, just go slow and take breaks when you need them.
 If you are extremely unfit, you may not get to the top.

 - If you want to see what life today is like in a Sri Lankan village, you won’t want to miss this.
-In many ways, it feels as if you’re travelling back in time.
+In many ways, it feels as if you’re traveling back in time.

 Where to Stay

-I stayed at Chaaya Village Habarana.
-I really enjoyed the natural feel of this property where guests are greeted with cinnamon scented wash clothes and the open air lobby and restaurant.
+I stayed at a beautiful 4-star property named Chaaya Village Habarana.
+I really enjoyed the natural feel of this property in Habarana Village where guests are greeted with cinnamon-scented wash clothes and the open-air lobby and restaurant.
 The property really does resemble a village with the thatched roof huts that guests stay in.

-How To Get There
+How To Get To Sigiriya, Sri Lanka